LaraFB/3-ano/README.md

 - To do:
   - Task1: Create javafx GUIs
-  - US2: As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.[Story Points: S]
+  - US2: As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.[Story Points: L]
     - Task4: Add expenses managing methods
     - Task5: Create expenses validation methods
     - Task6: After entry, expenses should be recorded and displayed in a list or panel in the application.